 Examples of things to research beforehand include (but are not limited to):

 - what the part of the business you are applying to does specifically

 - what services the business provides as a whole

 - company news, such as any collaborations with other companies, technological innovations or other drives to make processes more efficient in the last couple of years

 Wider industry knowledge is also important; it is another way to show your enthusiasm and is part of being commercially aware.
 Sign up to an industry body newsletter to get the latest news on issues affecting supply chain and logistics.
-Otherwise you may not find out, for example, that more and more retailers are getting involved in collaborative transportation programmes to reduce road miles, emissions and costs.
+This may inform you, for example, that more and more retailers are getting involved in collaborative transportation programmes to reduce road miles, emissions and costs.

 Keep key competencies in mind at all times: Assessors don’t make job offers without checking that you have all the abilities that the role requires.
-You may be given a list of these before the day, or you might not, and they are tested throughout the day (ie the decision making competency, for example, isn’t just assessed during the group exercise, or just through the STAR examples you give recruiters at interview).
+You may be given a list of these before the day, or you might not, and they are tested throughout the day.
+The decision making competency, for example, isn’t just assessed during the group exercise, or just through the STAR examples you give recruiters at interview.
 See our article on the skills that logistics and supply chain employers are looking for to get an idea of the abilities you need to demonstrate, and find more help at assessment days from TARGETjobs below.